Skip to content

 $ zfs get userquota@$(whoami) homepool/home # check your home quota

-$ quotr quota list # check your scratch quotas
+$ quotr quota list --long # check your scratch quotas

 Copying data to/from the cluster